 The College Board's AP Program offers high school students the opportunity to earn college course credit by providing examinations in 34 introductory courses in 20 fields.
 To have AP scores reported to Sinclair Community College, use school code 1720.
 For AP exams taken previously, contact the College Board at 888-225-5427 or via the College Board website to request that an official score report be sent to Sinclair.
 Students with an AP exam score of 3 or above will be awarded the aligned course(s) and credits for the AP exam(s) successfully completed.

 DANTES Standardized Subject Tests are nationally standardized exams that can equate to specific Sinclair courses with a minimum qualifying score.
 DSST exams can be taken at a variety of locations both locally and nationally.
-Please reference the Get College Credit website test information.
-When you take a DSST exam, please request your scores be sent to Sinclair using school code 9309.
+The tests cost approximately $80 plus a variable sitting fee by location.
+Students are encouraged to register, pay, schedule the test, and sent transcripts via the Get College Credit website using Sinclair school code: 9309.
 If you have already taken a DSST exam and did not have your scores sent to Sinclair, download the DSST Transcript Order form to get your scores.

 For more information, please contact: